Plan before Departure to Thailand

 If you take any restricted drugs, then you should obtain advice from your immigration department prior to departure and obtain a letter from your health professional.
 Always ensure all drugs have pharmacy labels and you carry the prescription with you to prove legitimacy.

-Public toilets in Thailand are usually very clean and some have attendants that charge a small fee.
-You can purchase paper and toileteries at a cheap price from the attendant.
+Public toilets in Thailand at large service stations, shopping complexes, trains and large bus coaches, and tourist areas are usually very clean and some have attendants that charge a small fee.
+You can often purchase paper and toileteries at a cheap price from the attendant.
+You can usually find a western style toilet but it could be a squat toilet.

 Mobile Cell Phone